tony-aw/broadcast/README.md

 package.
 These tests have a coverage of approximately 95%.
 As such, the chance of a function from this package breaking is relatively low.

-Since ‘broadcast’ is still relatively new package, bugs are still very much possible.
-I encourage users who find bugs to report them swiftly to the GitHub page, and I will fix them as soon as time permits.
+However, ‘broadcast’ is still relatively new package, so bugs are still very much possible.
+I encourage users who find bugs to report them promptly to the GitHub page, and I will fix them as soon as time permits.